Dismiss Modal

 Recommendations for home care include the following:

-• Use the cold water therapy device as directed by your healthcare provider.
+• Use the cold water therapy device as directed by your doctor.
 They will tell you how many hours a day you should use it.
+Follow all instructions on the manufacturer's guide.

 • Apply the pad to the area of your body that is injured.
 Do not apply directly to your skin.
 Use a cloth between the pad and your skin.
 Don’t wrap the area too tightly.
 Firm pressure is enough.